lmanco/UsersCanLogInDotNet/README.md

 # Users Can Log In Dot Net
-A base for all of your basic web app authentication needs written in .NET (C#) with TypeScript and Vue.js
+A base for all of your basic web app authentication needs written in .NET (C#) with TypeScript and Vue.js.
+Try it out at [userscanlogin.net](https://userscanlogin.net).

 ## Background
 The name "Users Can Log In" originated from an old joke between me and a classmate.
 A couple of projects in some of the more introductory